 By a coincidence of geography and geology, Botswana has within its boundaries one of the world's great inland waterways, the Okavango Delta.
-The Okavango River drains water from the Angola highlands into a depression or trough which collects in a delta spreading over 10000 square kilometers.
+The Okavango River drains water from the Angola highlands into a depression or trough which collects in a delta spreading over 10000 square kilometres.
 This is a happy accident because this area would otherwise be an arid desert-like much of the surrounding area.

 It is also a happy accident for all the wildlife, providing the life-giving element of water and concentrating vast herds of game.
 All this happiness extends to the safari tourist who has the privilege and pleasure of seeing all these animals in a sublime and unique setting of water, islands, and savannah.
 For this safari visitor, there are many fantastic and luxurious camps to accommodate them.
 Abu, Vumbura and Eagle Island camps are synonymous with the best safari accommodation available.

 This is the stuff of real safaris.
 The bonus for me was travelling by mokoro (dugout canoes) through an arm of the waterways and watching the game drink peacefully and in harmony with nature.
 Many people yearn for adventure yet in our busy urban lives do not have the skills or capacity to do their own camping safari.
 For them and for many others who just simply want an unhurried and natural safari experience, mobile camping is the answer.

 Camping in the Okavango Delta